 Project H.O.M.E.
-(Hope, Opportunity, Mentorship and Education) began in the fall of 2010.
-The goal is for incoming students of color to become better oriented academically and socially into the Bluffton University community.
+(Hope, Opportunity, Mentorship and Education) seeks to help incoming students of color become better oriented academically and socially into the Bluffton University community.

 Incoming students are matched with upper class mentors who have applied and been accepted into the program.
 Mentors and mentees meet on a regular basis.
 The program organizes exclusive workshops, trips and social events to acquaint new students of color to campus and the surrounding communities.